Kanichukulangarayil CBI: Plot

 Ratheesh becomes successful soon and this makes Ajith and Suresh jealous.
 Soon, Ratheesh and his sister are killed by an oncoming truck while travelling by car at Kanichukulangara.
 First the police starts investigation, but due to corrupt officials the investigation goes wrong.
 Then CBI intervenes.
-CBI officer Arjun (Manoj K.Jayan) with the help of his friend James George (Suresh Krishna) who investigated the case before CBI probe, arrest all the culprits.
+CBI officer Arjun with the help of his friend James George who investigated the case before CBI probe, arrest all the culprits.
 Meanwhile, Ratheesh's widow commits suicide as she is in heavy debt.
 At the end, the Judiciary frees all the culprits due to lack of evidence.
 However while coming out, Anamala Suresh and Ajith are gunned by the brother of Ratheesh, who confesses to the police he did because the culprits should not destroy anymore families like they did to him.